“Past dynamics and distribution of South Africa’s biodiverse systems”

 Student projects

 A. Ntsondwa, S. Manzano, M.S.
 Humphries, G.A.
 Grobler and L.J.
 Quick: Reconstructing the fire history and palaeoenvironment at Thyspunt, southern Cape coast, South Africa.
-Nelson Mandela University, ongoing MSc project (2022 – 2023).
+Nelson Mandela University.
+MSc awarded 2024.

 M. Govender, S. Manzano, B.M.
 Chase and L.J.
 Quick: Using an 8000-year-old fungal spore record from Whale Rock wetland to assess changes in herbivory along the southern Cape coast of South Africa during the Holocene.
 Nelson Mandela University, Botany Honours Project 1 2022.